-- The Board recognise that market volatilities and currency movements are unpredictable and driven by a diverse range of factors and these risks are inherent in the provision of investment-linked products. - The currencies of shareholder assets and liabilities are matched within set tolerances and certain expenses invoiced in US Dollars to match against US Dollar income streams. - Business plans are modelled across a broad range of market and economic scenarios and take account of alternative commercial outlooks within overall business strategy.
-This promotes a greater understanding of market and currency risk, the limits of the Company's resilience and the range of possible mitigating options. - Stress testing performed during the period ended 31 December 2022 assessed the impacts of reasonably plausible market risk events and scenarios, including those resulting from macroeconomic challenges flowing from the pandemic and the impacts of geopolitical instabilities and uncertainties resulting in commodity price and currency volatilities.

-The long-term nature of the Group's products serves to smooth currency movements over time reducing the need for active hedging policies.
-However, long term trends are monitored and considered in pricing models.
+- The Board recognises that market volatilities and currency movements are unpredictable and driven by a diverse range of factors and these risks are inherent in the provision of investment-linked products. - The currencies of assets and liabilities are matched within set tolerances and certain expenses are invoiced in US Dollars to match against US Dollar income streams. - Business plans are modelled across a broad range of market and economic scenarios and take account of alternative commercial outlooks within overall business strategy.
+This promotes a greater understanding of market and currency risk, the limits of the Group's resilience and the range of possible mitigating options. - Stress testing performed during the year-ended 30 June 2023 assessed the impacts of reasonably plausible market risk events and scenarios, including those resulting from macroeconomic challenges driven by geopolitical instabilities, rising inflation, uncertainties in commodity price and currency volatilities. - The long-term nature of the Group's products serves to smooth short term currency fluctuations.
+However, longer term trends are monitored and considered in pricing models.